vargiuscuola/vs-bash-std-library/REFERENCE-args.md

 ### Output on stderr

-* Print an error message in case of failed validationvalidation
+* Print an error message in case of failed validation

 ### Example